dinarabdullin/SnrCalculator/README.md

 SnrCalculator
 =========
-The program SnrCalculator allows determination of the signal-to-noise ratio (SNR) for the pulsed EPR dipolar spectroscopy data.
-In this program, SNR is defined as a ratio between the modulation depth of the PDS time trace and the standard deviation of noise.
-To extract the noise from the experimental PDS time traces, these time traces are interpolated using the Savitzky-Golay filter and then the result of interpolation is subtracted from the time traces.
+The program SnrCalculator allows determination of a signal-to-noise ratio (SNR) for pulsed EPR dipolar spectroscopy data.
+In this program, SNR is defined as a ratio between the modulation depth of the PDS time trace and the standard deviation of the corresponding noise.
+To extract noise from the experimental PDS time trace, this time traces is interpolated using the Savitzky-Golay filter and then the result of interpolation is subtracted from the time trace.

 General Information
 =========